quotepilgrim/midibox360/README.md

 $ pip install pygame
 ```

-On Windows, you may need to run `cmd` with Administrator privileges before
-running these commands.

-### Installing

-There is no installer for midiBox360 as of now.
-It needs to be run from source.
+Once you have all the modules installed, you can launch the `midibox360.py`
+script.

 ## Configuring midiBox360

 When you first run midiBox360, it will generate a configuration file
 `config.toml` in "%LOCALAPPDATA%/midiBox360" on Windows and
-"~/.condig/midiBox360" on Linux, which you can edit with your preferred text
+"~/.config/midiBox360" on Linux, which you can edit with your preferred text
 editor.
 The file contains information on what each setting does; you don't need
 to change most of them, but it's important to note that if you want to be able
 to use with any DAW on Windows, you will need to install a virtual MIDI cable